MatthewWid/Whirl/doc/documentation/classes.md

 </span>

 <span class="tI tI-1">
-	Alternatively, `MobSin.CAMERA` can be given and a new [Camera](#camera) object with the same dimensions will be automatically created and associated with the Viewport.
+	Alternatively, `Whirl.CAMERA` can be given and a new [Camera](#camera) object with the same dimensions will be automatically created and associated with the Viewport.
 </span>

 **Object** `<options>`